'F--- This Place' - Southwest Pilot Launches Expletive-Filled Tirade Against 'Liberal' Bay Area On Hot Mic

-SAN FRANCISCO (CBS SF) — A Southwest Airlines pilot departing Mineta San Jose International Airport has been reportedly caught on an open mic delivering an expletive-filled rant against the liberal Bay Area population, according to published reports.
+SAN FRANCISCO (CBS SF) — A Southwest Airlines pilot departing Mineta San Jose International Airport has been caught on an open mic delivering an expletive-filled rant against the liberal Bay Area population.

 “F— this place, g–damn liberal f—s.”